Construction & Renovation

 FAQs

-Q: Can a garden tub be installed in a small bathroom?
+Q: Is it possible to install a garden tub in a little bathroom?

-Q: Do garden tubs or soaking tubs have showers above them?
+Q: Do soaking or garden tubs have showers over them?

-Q: Which is better for resale value a garden tub or a soaking tub?
+Q: Which is better for resale value: a soaking tub or a garden tub?

-A: Yes.
-Garden tubs often mean more water to fill, more surface to clean, more heat loss, potential structural modifications these all add cost.
-Soaking tubs can cost less in each of those areas if chosen thoughtfully.
+A: Indeed.
+Garden tubs frequently require more water to fill, more surfaces to clean, greater heat loss, and possible structural changes, all of which increase expenses.
+If selected carefully, soaking baths can be less expensive in each of those categories.

-Q: What materials should I pick for either tub type?
+Q: What materials should I choose for each style of tub?

 About Almary Sandia (Construction & Renovation)